-ACAC Adventure Central- 200 Four Seasons Dr. With a three-pool water park complete with slides, fountains and a huge floating crocodile, classrooms, indoor playstructures, tennis courts, and an indoor sports arena, Adventure Central is home to a summer camp, an after-school program, birthday parties, and sports academies in the summer and winter.
+ACAC Adventure Central- 200 Four Seasons Dr. With a three-pool water park complete with slides and fountains, classrooms, indoor playstructures, tennis courts, and an indoor sports arena, Adventure Central is home to a summer camp, an after-school program, birthday parties, and sports academies in the summer and winter.
 978-7529.

 UVA sports, various locations - Football, basketball, soccer, lacrosse, and lots of other competitive sports are very accessible for families at the university.
 Sports fans can find some sort of game or match several times a week during the school year and even some during the summer.
 Kids up to 8th grade can sign up for Cavman's Crew get seven free admissions in six sports, freebies, and meet and greet opportunities.
 Check www.virginiasports.com for schedules.
 Call the UVA ticket office for information, ticket prices, and kids club sign up: 924-8821.